Flow extension

 .Build();

-The controller and method names for response handlers and converge methods are stored in the flow and must be valid when they are loaded again.
-Keep that in mind if you want to refactor the code; either keep the original class and method temporarily for backwards compatibility, optionally redirecting them internally to the new code, or make sure there are no persisted flows remaining.
+The controller (including namespace) and method names for response handlers and converge methods are stored in the flow and must be valid when they are loaded again.
+Tapeti.Flow.SQL validates these methods at startup to prevent runtime errors when trying to continue a previously persisted flow.